Personal tools

 • Spatial Decision Support Systems

-The work already developed includes the specification and implementation of several tools that are incorporated in database systems and the design of database languages and interfaces for different application domains.
+The work already developed includes the specification and implementation of several tools that are incorporated in database systems, the design of database languages and interfaces for different application domains, and tools to manage the different stages of the lifecycle of scientific data.
+Past and ongoing work includes rjoint esearch and development for:

 • environmental planning applications in cooperation with the Geoscience Institute of UNICAMP and the National Aerospace Research Institute (INPE);